 Ghost Shrimp and Fry Can Be Hiding Together

 Ghost shrimps need to hide when molting.
 So, they spend a lot of time hiding.
 The same goes for fry, who instinctually hide to have better chances of survival.
-Thus, it’s common for ghost shrimps and fries to be hiding at the same place, and the shrimp jumping on the chance.
+Thus, it’s common for ghost shrimps and fries to be hiding in the same place, and the shrimp jumping on the chance.

 There’s not much you can do about it other than keeping them in separate tanks.